Our mission statement

 Content Development Lead

 Heidi is responsible for the planning and managing of content development processes, as well as the creation of resources, virtual lessons and videos.
 Heidi is a primary school teacher and speaks three languages fluently.
-She currently studies towards her trilingual Master's degree in Primary Education and spends most of her free time reading and playing with her dog, Pixie, and her two cats, Haku and Miso.
+She currently studies towards her trilingual Master's degree in Primary Education and spends most of her free time reading and singing in her band.

 Kelly Morrell